TopQuadrant/shacl/README.md

 Currently only Turtle (.ttl) files are supported.

 The tools print the validation report or the inferences graph to the output screen.
-The output of the command line utilities is not limited by the license of the SHACL API.